p0nce/d-idioms/idioms/Extending a struct with alias this.md

         }
     }

-When using `HTMLPage` you will still have access to every File method.
+When using `HTMLPage` you will still have access to every method in `File`.
 For example, you'll be able to do:

     htmlPage.writeln("<doctype html>");